 Stop 14: Sydney

-I think the best part of Sydney is by far the beaches, and the popular Bondi to Coogee Coastal Walk is definitely not to be missed.
+But for other travelers, I think the best part of Sydney is by far the beaches.
+The popular Bondi to Coogee Coastal Walk is definitely not to be missed.

 The Sydney Opera House and Botanic Gardens are classic sights right in the city center, and Newtown is a trendy area of the city great for shopping.